wp-plugins/google-analytics-post-pageviews/readme.txt

 3. Configure from the new Post Pageviews Settings submenu

 == Changelog ==

+= 1.3.5 =
+* Fixed wrong transient expiration delay.

+= 1.3.4 =
+* Try to display the cached number even if Google is disconnected.
+* Check the array for websites results in the settings.

+= 1.3.3 =
+* Don't disconnect the account if the API HTTP code is something else than 403.

+= 1.3.2 =
+* Returns API error message from Google API.

+= 1.3.1 =
+* Fixed an issue with Google auth token refresh.

+= 1.3 =
+* Removed Google auth cronjobs and improved async re-authentication.

 = 1.2.9 =
 * Added more details in the website selection.